tzk223x/twitter-bot/README.md

 ## Use of Twitter Stream Rules

-These are the example stream rules
+These are the example stream rules.

-- Production
+### Production

 Filters for tweets from the account GenshinImpact that are not retweets and are not replies.